olostep/docs/README.md

-# Official documentation for the Olostep Extensions Library
+# Official documentation for the Olostep Scraping API

-The Olostep Extensions Library enables earning tips and monetizing your Chrome extension in minutes.
+The Olostep API allows you to build reliable and cheap web scrapers.

 To get started, you need to create an account on [Olostep](https://olostep.com).

-## Main library

-This is the documentation for the main library.

-You can find the library [here](https://github.com/olostep/OlostepExt)